publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch8/m__us_usc_t29_s207.md

         (6)

-         The hours an employee of a public agency performs court reporting transcript preparation duties shall not be considered as hours worked for the purposes of subsection (a) of this section if—
+         The hours an employee of a public agency performs court reporting transcript preparation duties shall not be considered as hours worked for the purposes of subsection (a) if—

             (A)